bb-imaging/technical-assessment/README.md

 ## Technical Assessment Process

 If you're at this page, you've likely already engaged with our amazing People & Culture team.
-If not, and you are interested in a position with our team, please reach out to ****@bbimaging.net
+If not, and you are interested in a position with our team, please reach out to our Lead Recruiter, Heather Keen at keen@bbimaging.net.

-For all position, you will have 3 days, and be compensated $300 for the submitting the project.
-After three days, you will have 30 minutes to present your project to the team.
+You will have 72 hours to:

-Your project should be contained a repo.
-Once complete, please submit you project to ***@bbimaging.net.
-You must submit your code (and any supporting materials) two hours before your final presentation.
+1) submit your project.
+Your project should be contained in a public github repo.
+Once complete, please send the link to alison@bbimaging.net.

+2) schedule 30 a minute project review the project with the team.
+Please [use this link](https://calendly.com/alisoncamp/30min) to schedule.
+In order to give our team time to review, please schedule your review for the following day (or as soon as appropriate) after your project submission.

+You will be compensated $300 for the submitting the project.

+Questions?
+Please feel free reach out to to alison@bbimaging.net!